velexi-corporation/VLXI-Cookiecutter-Julia/README.md

     * `runtests.jl` is an example test setup file.
     * `Project.toml` contains package dependencies for running unit tests.

-* `template-docs`: directory containing documentation this package template.
+* `template-docs`: directory containing documentation this package template

-* `template-docs/examples`: directory containing example and template files.
+* `template-docs/examples`: directory containing example and template files

     * Example and template files are indicated by the `example` and `template` suffixes, respectively.
 These files are intended to simplify the set up